Protest songs in the United States: 1980s: anti-Reagan protest songs and the birth of rap

+The radical environmental movement Earth First! featured numerous folk and country musicians amongst its ranks from the 1980s onwards.
+These included Dana Lyons, Judi Bari, Daryl Cherney, Joanne Rand, Bill Oliver, Cecelia Ostrow, and Bart Koehler.
+Dozens of musicians performed at public meetings, protests, blockades and gatherings, with many parodies and original songs written about and for the movement.
+These included "Amazing Waste", "They'll Be Tearing Down The Mountain", "Shopping Maul", "The FBI Stole My Fiddle" and "Turn of the Wrench".

 1990s: hard-rock protest bands, women's rights, and protest parodies

-In 1990, singer Melba Moore released a modern rendition of the 1900 song "Lift Every Voice and Sing" – which had long been considered "The Negro National Anthem" and one of the 20th century's most powerful civil rights anthems – which she recorded along with others, including R&B artists Anita Baker, Stephanie Mills, Dionne Warwick, Bobby Brown, Stevie Wonder, Jeffrey Osborne, and Howard Hewett; and gospel artists BeBe and CeCe Winans, Take 6, and The Clark Sisters.
+In 1990, singer Melba Moore released a modern rendition of the song "Lift Every Voice and Sing" – which had long been considered "The Negro National Anthem" and one of the 20th century's most powerful civil rights anthems – which she recorded along with others, including R&B artists Anita Baker, Stephanie Mills, Dionne Warwick, Bobby Brown, Stevie Wonder, Jeffrey Osborne, and Howard Hewett; and gospel artists BeBe and CeCe Winans, Take 6, and The Clark Sisters.
 Partly because of the success of this recording, "Lift Ev'ry Voice and Sing" was entered into the Congressional Record as the official African American National Hymn.

 Rage Against the Machine, formed in 1991, has been one of the most popular 'social-commentary' bands of the last 20 years.
 A fusion of the musical styles and lyrical themes of punk, hip-hop, and thrash, Rage Against the Machine railed against corporate America ("No Shelter", "Bullet in the Head"), government oppression ("Killing in the Name"), and Imperialism ("Sleep Now in the Fire", "Bulls on Parade").
 The band used its music as a vehicle for social activism, as lead singer Zack de la Rocha espoused: "Music has the power to cross borders, to break military sieges and to establish real dialogue".